FarronF/limerick-council-meetings/meetings/2017/03/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes of Monthly Meeting - Municipal District of Adare-Rathkeale - 15th February 2017.md

 similar instances, while ultimately benefiting from same.
 The A/Senior Executive Engineer, Service

-Operations West Division noted that these were legacy estates in which Irish Water had had no--- 3
+Operations West Division noted that these were legacy estates in which Irish Water had had no
+---
+3

 initial involvement and the position would be different in relation to any new estates built.
 The